 Including all interior and adjacent public streets and rights of way.

-A map showing the parcel to be included in the Tax Increment District is attached hereto as Exhibit E.
+A map of the Tax Increment Financing District is attached as Exhibit E.

 FURTHER INFORMATION REGARDING THE IDENTIFICATION OF THE PARCEL TO BE INCLUDED IN THE TAX INCREMENT FINANCING DISTRICT CAN BE OBTAINED FROM THE EXECUTIVE DIRECTOR OF THE HRA.